ietf-wg-cellar/matroska-specification/tags-precedence.md

 So for maximum compatibility, it's usually better to put the strings in the `TrackEntry`, `ChapterAtom` and `Attachment` and keep the tags matching these values if tags are also used.

-See [@!MatroskaTags] for more details on how to use tags.
+See [@?MatroskaTags] for more details on how to use tags.